-How To Stop Your iPhone From Snooping On You
+How To Stop Your iPhone From Listening To You (Just In Case It Is…) [2023 Guide]

 Keep in mind, if you do this, you won’t be able to use Siri hands-free.
 You’ll need to physically activate Siri by pressing the Side button on the iPhone X or later models or pressing the Home button on other iPhones.

 Still, want to lock down Siri?
 Here’s how: